zachscrivena/simple-countdown/README.md

 ## Features

-- Configure countdown settings and bookmark the webpage in your web browser.
+- Easily configure your countdown settings and bookmark the webpage in your web browser.

 ## Development TODOs

-- Escape `&` and `=` in URL query string.

 ## Development Notes